Updating TalosII's firmware ? GNUcode.org

 by Joshua Branson ?
 October 25, 2025

 My friend has a TalosII and a blackbird computer.
 He would like to update both computers' firmware.
 More recent version of the TalosII's firmware, allow one to navigate a web browser to https://OpenBMCIpAddress.
-On that web page, you can click a few buttons to update your firmware.
-Unfortunately, my friend is using an old firmware version that does not offer that feature.
+There you can click a few buttons to update your firmware.
+Unfortunately, my friend is using an old firmware version that does not offer a web interface.
 So how can we update the firmware?

 The recommended method, is to ssh into the BMC (base management controller).
 With power to the motherboard, but before you press the power on button, you can do something like this: